SS Programming Language

 - Similar capability with Java and C#, yet simpler.

-- Definition of operators and type casts and indexing.
+- Definition of arithmetic operators and type casts and indexing.

 - Reduce programming errors.
 No semicolons, less parentheses.